Customer Service Training Ideas

-Here are some practical customer service training ideas, exercises and activities that can help you address some of the key skills and attitudinal changes you may be seeking.
+Here are some practical customer service training ideas, exercises and activities that will help you address some of the key skills and attitudinal changes you may be seeking.

 In a facilitated group session, split your staff into pairs or trios.
 The objective is to identify at least one example of when they have received excellent customer service.
-By contrast, then ask them to cite another example, of when they have received poor customer service:
+Then ask them to cite another example, of when they have received poor customer service:

-- When briefing the groups, ask the participants to really think about what it was that specifically made them view the service as either excellent or poor.
+- Ask the participants to really think about what it was that specifically made them view the service as either excellent or poor.
 Give the groups ten minutes.

-- After ten minutes, ask the small groups to return to the whole group to share their examples.
-Each group should then share their customer service examples.
-In addition, write down the specific factor that each group identifies as being the main reason for their experience of excellent or poor customer service.
+- Most importantly, write down the specific factor that each group identifies as being the main reason for their experience of poor or excellent customer service.

-- Now share some or all of these experiences.
-Ask the group to review the flipchart and ask them what common themes are coming through from their service experiences.
+- Ask the group to review the flipchart and ask them what common themes are coming through from their service experiences.

 - A key part of the customer experience is down to the helpfulness and responsiveness of the person communicating with you.
 As a result, you can ‘draw out’ the definition of customer service, which is all about how you respond to the customer.
 For example, ‘The feeling, good or bad, that a customer has when they are with YOU’.